edwardbottom/react_app2/my-app/README.md

 Next, you will need to enter the directory that the React App is stored in.
 To do this type in the command 'cd Users'.
 The command line should show C://Users.
 Then type ' cd your-username', 'cd Documents', 'cd GitHub', 'cd react_app2', and  then 'cd my_app'.

 The file path should look like this: "C://Users/'your-username'/Documents/GitHub/react_app2/my_app".
 If it does type in the command "npm start" which should run the react application on your local host server from port 3000 and make it accessible on the link "localhost:3000" in any browser.

+##Running the proxy REST API
+In order to run the sample REST API in this project, you will be using the json-server package for node.js.
+The documentation for the server can be found [here](https://github.com/typicode/json-server) .
+If you forked this repo, then you most likely should already have it in your repository in the node_modules folder.
+If it is not in your node modules folder, you will need to install it using npm install json-server.

+To run the server, begin by entering the directory of server.js.
+Instructions for this are detailed above, but instead of using 'cd my_app', you should use 'cd SampleServer'.
+You should then be in the correct directory.
+Then type in json-server basic.json --port 3004.
+The server should then start and be accessible from [localhost:3004](localhost:3004) .